-This year Treyarch had the unenviable job of following up Call of Duty: Modern Warfare.
-Although not everyone’s favourite recent game in the series, for many others it marked a return to form and Warzone has cemented its place in the COD hall of fame.
+In launching Call of Duty: Black Ops Cold War, Treyarch had the unenviable job of following up 2019’s superb Call of Duty: Modern Warfare.
+Although not everyone’s favourite recent game in the series, for many it marked a return to form.
+With Infinity Ward then launching Call of Duty: Warzone as a free add-on, Modern Warfare reigns over the FPS genre once more.

 However, that hasn’t stopped Call of Duty: Black Ops Cold War from trying to outdo its predecessor.
 Treyarch have made some bold choices with their fifth game in the popular sub-series, but is enough to contend with Modern Warfare?